wvanderp/notes/free-ideas.md

 It's like the ultimate survalance service but you are survaling yourself.

 There should be room to add text like a journal for the day where the events can trigger stories like apples journaling apps

+## tourism collection log

+A list of the thing you have to visit and do to complete a area.

+This would be a app where you either say where you are going and the app creates a log or just save the things you do.

+The can be on a country scale or very local like a town.

+Examples include

+- hold the pizza tower
+- buy a 1$ slice in New York
+- visit the louvre

+The app will show you the best spots to complete the actions